 What can a homeowner do?

 Drywood termites live in small colonies within the timbers of your house.
-They stay well within the timber except for taking out the trash and when the kids leave.
+They stay inside the timber except when taking out the trash or when the kids leave.
 The trash is made up of little pellets of poo (frass) which look a lot like pepper.
-When they have too much in the nest, they'll open up a little hole to the surface and dump it out.
-If you see little piles of peppery stuff that reapear after you remove them, then you have drywood termites.
-Every so often, the colony kicks out a lot of kids.
+When they have too much of it in the nest, they’ll open up a little hole to the surface and dump it out.
+If you see little piles of peppery stuff that reappear after you remove them, then you probably have drywood termites.
+(Ant frass is unevenly sized with obvious dead bits in it) Every so often, the colony kicks out a lot of young adults.
 These winged (alate) termites attempt to fly off, find a mate and start a new colony.
 If released inside, they are very hard to miss.
-That's the two main ways you're likely to find them.
+That’s the two main ways you’re likely to find them: poo and flyers.

-A pest manager will do a complete inspection, looking and using tools to try and find these little colonies.
-It is a very tough job and the risks of missing ones that are deeply hidden or just very small are quite high.
-It is important that your pest manager has good access to the whole of the house and has enough time to do the job properly.
-Have people available to move furniture as required.
+A specialist termite inspector will do a slow and complete inspection, looking and using tools to try and find all these little colonies.
+It is a very tough job and the risk of missing the deeply hidden or just very small groups of drywood termites are quite high, almost certain in some situations.
+It is important that your inspector has good access to the whole of the house and has enough time to do the job properly.
+Have people available to move furniture and items as required.